tsaarni/python-certy/README.md

 Create virtual environment by running `python3 -m venv .venv`, then activate it `source .venv/bin/activate`.
 Install dependencies by running `pip install -r dev-requirements.txt`.
 Run tests with `pytest`.
-Generate HTML output for test coverage with `coverage html` and view file `htmlcov/index.html`.
+To find out coverage of tests, execute `coverage run -m pytest` and then `coverage html`.
+The coverage report is generated to `htmlcov/index.html`.